-Home » Recipe Index » Recipes » Ground Pork Jerky – Bak Kwa
+Home » Recipe Index » Recipes » Easy Pork Jerky Recipe (Bak Kwa – Chinese Sweet BBQ Pork)

 A rectangular plate of pork jerky slices and a round plate of pork jerky slices.

-Ground Pork Jerky – Bak Kwa is one of those snacks I can never resist.
-It’s sweet, savory, smoky, and full of umami—the kind of snack that disappears way too fast.
-Made from marinated ground pork, it’s grilled until slightly charred and caramelized, giving each bite a chewy, juicy finish.
+Pork jerky (Bak Kwa) is one of those snacks I can never resist.
+It’s sweet, savory, smoky, and full of umami, the kind of treat that disappears way too fast.
+Made from marinated ground pork, this Chinese-style pork jerky is grilled until slightly charred and caramelized, giving each bite a chewy, juicy finish.

-If you’ve ever been to Singapore or Malaysia, you’ll know Bak Kwa (肉脯) is a big deal—especially around Chinese New Year.
+If you’ve ever been to Singapore or Malaysia, you’ll know Bak Kwa (肉脯) is a big deal, especially around Chinese New Year.
 You’ll find it beautifully packaged in stores like Bee Cheng Hiang, right next to other edible souvenirs.
-It’s their version of what lapis legit, lapis Surabaya, or bolen pisang are to us Indonesians.
-Even red bean pastries and cat tongue cookies share that same nostalgic, giftable vibe.
+It’s their version of what lapis legit, lapis Surabaya, or bolen pisang are to us Indonesians, they are nostalgic, giftable, and always welcome.

 The name “Bak Kwa” comes from the Hokkien dialect, and in Mandarin it’s called rougan (肉乾).
-While it’s technically a savory snack, its sweet glaze makes it feel like a meaty treat.
-And trust me—once you taste homemade Bak Kwa, there’s no going back to the store-bought stuff.
+While it’s technically a savory snack, its glossy sweet glaze makes it feel almost like a meaty candy.
+And trust me, once you try homemade Bak Kwa, there’s no going back to store-bought.

 Why You Will Love This Recipe

-• Family-friendly & protein-packed – This homemade Bak Kwa is a hit with both kids and adults.
-It’s packed with protein, making it a satisfying snack you can actually feel good about sharing.
+• Family-friendly & protein-packed – This homemade bak kwa is loved by both kids and adults.
+It’s naturally high in protein, making it a satisfying snack you can actually feel good about sharing.

-• Budget-friendly – Skip the pricey souvenir packs—this homemade version tastes just as good (if not better), and costs way less to make.
+• Budget-friendly alternative – Skip the expensive store-bought versions—this homemade pork jerky (bak kwa) tastes just as good (if not better) and costs a fraction of the price.

 Recipe Ingredients